 ▪ Dr Shashi Jayakumar, CENS, Singapore

 ▪ Professor Peter Neumann, ICSR

-Sessions will be moderated by Professor Peter Neumann, ICSR, Dr Shiraz Maher, ICSR and Dr Richard Burchill, TRENDS.
+Sessions was moderated by Professor Peter Neumann, ICSR, Dr Shiraz Maher, ICSR and Dr Richard Burchill, TRENDS.